Hammer, Claw, and Mallet Toes - Topic Overview

 muscles tighten and the

-tendons shorten (contract).
+tendons shorten, or contract.
 This makes it harder to

 straighten the toe.
-Over time, the toe muscles cannot straighten the toe, even
+Over time, the toe muscles can't straighten the toe, even

 What are the symptoms?